-Recipients of the Bachelor's Degree must complete at least 120 semester units and maintain good academic standing.
-In general, the 120 semester units shall be achieved by completing semester units of coursework which includes General Education courses, Business Foundation Courses, and General Electives/Specialization courses.
+Recipients of the Bachelor's Degree must complete at least 120 semester credits and maintain good academic standing.
+In general, the 120 semester credits shall be achieved by completing semester credits of coursework which includes General Education courses, Business Foundation Courses, and General Electives/Specialization courses.